samdish7/University/README.md

 ## Side note

 This is meant to be an amusing take on the journey I took throughout my college career.
 My goal here is to go back through all of my coursework and attempt to dissect what I was attempting to do with the code I have created.
-I'm going for a slightly light-lighthearted take to this repo, plus I will commit to going over 1 class every so often, that way I can get more experinence as a developer therefore being able to roast my own code even more.
+I'm going for a slightly light-lighthearted take to this repo, plus I will commit to going over 1 class every so often, that way I can get more experience as a developer therefore being able to roast my own code even more.
 Hopefully I provide a few laughs/chuckles for ya! :smile: